edtechhub/adaptdev/README.md

-# EdTechHubLib - The EdTech Hub Evidence Library application
+# AdaptDevLib - Library on Adaptive Management in International Development

 This application uses [Kerko] to provide a user-friendly search and browsing web interface for a bibliography managed with the [Zotero] reference manager.